JosephPrichard/weave/README.md

-# Howdy
+# Equinox

-Toy programming language interpreter.
+A statically typed, interpreted programming language.
 Work in progress!